top of page

 No trip to Paris is complete without a visit to Maison Dubernet, particularly if you are a foie gras aficionado.
 And, even if you aren’t, it’s just fun to take a look around their amazing shop with their assortments of pates and charcuterie.

-Maison Dubernet Paris
+Maison Dubernet in Paris

-Maison Dubernet Paris
+Maison Dubernet in Paris

 A real find this trip was La Place Royale.
 We stumbled upon this elegant restaurant after a morning perusing the Marais.
 Located in the square surrounding the Place des Vosges, it gave us a welcome respite from the rigors of site-seeing.
 Lunch was incredible, paired with a great Bordeaux.

-La Place Royale Paris
+La Place Royale in Paris

-La Place Royale Paris
+La Place Royale in Paris

 Other memorable evenings were a wine pairing dinner and wine tasting we attended at O Chateau, probably our favorite wine bar in Paris.
 Friendly, expert wine professionals greet you in a cozy modern lair making you feel at home instantly.